ericminikel/cureffi/_posts/2024-10-04-aav-primer.md

 People use many different promoters in GOIs.
 These can include inducible ones like TET, cell type-specific ones to restrict expression to desired cells like hSyn, GFAP, MECP2, or broad spectrum promoters like EFS, EF1a, CMV, Ubc.
 Inclusion of introns in the GOI can help to stabilize the mRNA and increase efficiency of mRNA export from the nucleus.
 In the UTRs, uORFs and miR target sites can be used to regulate or restrict expression.
 The polyadenylation signal (polyA or pA) helps with mRNA stability, nuclear export, and translation efficiency.

 In sum, AAVs are a 25 nm non-enveloped viral capsid that can be used as a versatile single-stranded DNA (ssDNA) vector with a capacity of 4.7 kb.

+#### Q&A

+Q. What factors tell the host cell that AAV DNA is foreign?

+A. Initially it is single-stranded and non-methylated, both of which are unusual.
+But once AAV ssDNA has entered, it actually hijacks cellular machinery to make it double-stranded and chromatinized.
+Indeed, AAV has + and - strands which are both present in manufacturing, and we think that half of capsids get filled with + and half with -.
+In cells that are doubly transduced, by one of each, they will actually become double stranded.
+However, people do also sometimes manipulate AAV structure to try to maximize its looped-in-on-itself-ness, because they think that conversion to dsDNA is a rate-limiting step.
+AAV transduction also requires a Golgi apparatus receptor called AAVR, which helps the DNA get to the Golgi and then nucleus.
+AAVR knockout is very difficult to transduce.
+The rate of uncoating can matter in host cell recognition.

+Q. What limits the size of cargo to 4.7kb?

+A. Literally the fit of all the DNA in there.

 [Atchison 1965]: https://pubmed.ncbi.nlm.nih.gov/14325163/ "ATCHISON RW, CASTO BC, HAMMON WM.
 ADENOVIRUS-ASSOCIATED DEFECTIVE VIRUS PARTICLES.
 Science.
 1965 Aug 13;149(3685):754-6. doi: 10.1126/science.149.3685.754.
 PMID: 14325163."